 As we’ve mentioned, a tumble dryer, much like a washing machine, has multiple settings for drying different laundry loads.

-An average wash load should take between 30-45 minutes to dry in a good tumble dryer, with an average time of 40 minutes for most clothing items.
+An average wash load should take between 30-45 minutes to dry in a good tumble dryer, with an average time of about 40 minutes for most clothing items.
 However, items like jeans and towels will take longer to dry than other items, so may need to be kept in longer.

 Tips to Shorten Drying Times